ppkgtmm/ds-projects/README.md

 ### Hello and welcome to the repository of my data science journey 👋🏻

-Having an interest in data science and machine learning with little prior knowledge, I find some time to do data related side projects of which Jupyter Notebooks are stored in this repository.
+Having an interest in data science and machine learning with some prior knowledge, I find some time to do data related side projects of which Jupyter Notebooks are stored in this repository.

 I also have taken some online courses related to data science and machine learning but being able to apply the knowledge learnt i.e. doing projects, makes me more confident that what I learnt is useful to someone.